KuhlTime/bachelor-thesis/content/02_fundamentals.md

 1. **Self rescue** Where entrants are able to evacuate the confined space on their own.
 2. **Non-entry rescue** Entrants are unable to leave the confined space on their own but are able to be retrieved through an extraction system.
 3. **Entry rescue** Entrants are unable to leave on their own and no extraction system is in place.
-A trained rescuer has to enter the confined space recover the person inside.
+A trained rescuer has to enter the confined space and recover the person inside.

 Australian researchers Jason Selman, Jeffrey Spicket, Janis Jansz and Benjamnin Mullis proposed a five-step resuce system they call **(+REALE)** @selman_2019_confined.
 The system should provide a framework for emergency responders to ensure a well-organized sequence of events.

-A citation of these steps from their publication 'Confined space rescue: A proposed procedure to reduce the risks' @selman_2019_confined:
+A citation of these steps from their publication 'Confined space rescue: A proposed procedure to reduce the risks' @selman_2019_confined states:

 1. **Reconnaissance** of the rescue task
 2. **Elimination** or reduction of hazards